• Location: Nieuwezijdz Voorburgwal, just steps from the Nieuwezijds Kolk tram stop.

 • Hotel website: ink-hotel-amsterdam.com

-INK Hotel – Former newsroom turned hip boutique hotel in the Medieval Centre.
+INK Hotel Amsterdam – Former newsroom turned hip boutique hotel in the Medieval Center.

-- Area: On a busy street in the Medieval Centre.
-Numerous attractions, bars, and restaurants right on the doorstep, the historic Canal Belt and the main departure point for canal boat tours are both a couple of minutes’ walk away, and both Dam Square and Centraal Station are about 6 minutes’ walk.
-Frequent trams run to the Museum Quarter (15 minutes) from a tram stop that’s just a 1-minute walk.
+- Area: On a busy street in the Medieval Center.
+Numerous attractions, bars, and restaurants right on the doorstep, the historic Canal Belt and the main departure point for canal boat tours are both a couple of minutes’ walk away, and both Dam Square and Centraal Station are about 6 minutes’ walk (500m).
+Frequent trams run to the Museum Quarter from a tram stop just steps (50m) from the hotel.

 - Handy to: Centraal Station, historic canal ring, Dam Square, Royal Palace.

 - Ages: Guests tend to be a mix of younger couples on a city break, and business travelers.
 The hotel has a grown-up feel to it, though children are welcome.

 - View: The 149 rooms overlook either the busy Niewwezijds Voorburgwal street or the courtyard garden.